w3c/webextensions/proposals/runtime_on_load_on_enabled_events.md

 With this new API method the developer could write one method that performs the same action for all three, potentially with small differences based on the loaded cause.

+Some browsers (e.g. Chromium) support running a separate instance of the background script in incognito mode, by setting `incognito: "split"` in the extension manifest.
+This event will be fired for such instances separately.

 More use cases can be found [here](https://github.com/w3c/webextensions/issues/353#issuecomment-1582536300).